svijayarao/orders-api/README.md

             "numberOfUnits": 2
         }

-#### Added a GET endpoint for testing from Postman and added a simple integration test OrderResourceITest
+#### Added a GET endpoint for testing from Postman and added a simple integration test for the same in OrderResourceITest
 - GET http://localhost:7075/orders-api/orders